 2022-23 Ski Season Analysis as of May 27, 2023

-2022-23 was a third consecutive La Nina season snowfall but did not reflect the usual La Nina pattern.
+2022-23 was a third consecutive La Nina season but snowfall did not reflect the usual La Nina pattern.
 Record high snow fell in Utah and some of California with well above average snow in adjacent states Oregon, Idaho, Wyoming, Arizona and western Colorado.
 Western Canada, Washington, Montana, Front Range Colorado and New Mexico were average or lower.

 Prior Progress Reports